defold/doc/docs/en/manuals/porting-guidelines.md

 ### HTML5
 Playing web games on mobile phones is increasing in popularity - Try to make the game run well in a mobile browser as well!
 It is also important to keep in mind that web games are expected to load fast! - Make sure to optimize the game for size.
 Also consider the loading experience in general to not lose players unnecessarily.

+In 2018 browsers introduced an autoplay policy for sounds which prevent games and other web content from playing sounds until a user interaction event (touch, button, gamepad etc) has taken place.
+It is important to take this into account when porting to HTML5 and only start playing sounds and music upon first user interaction.
+Attempts to play sounds before any user interaction will be logged as an error in the browser developer console but will not impact the game.